SkyeMeadows/DSV-The_Maw-NPCs/Notes.md

 ## Ideas for "Smart" Actions
 - Call For reinforcements when taking too much damage (threshold, could be multi-layered and/or set up on a delay)
 - Switch between strafe and orbiting attack patterns

-## Fight Style
-- Attempt to disable ships rather than destroy